 - To ensure the safety of our patients and staff:

 - women coming to give birth will be subject to a rapid SARS-CoV-2 PCR test.
 Women have to wear a mask until the test result is revealed.
-If the woman tests positive, support persons must leave the hospital.
+If the woman tests positive, support person (if the test comes back negative) can stay to support the mother until the end of the birth.

 - If the test comes back negative, women coming to give birth will not be required to wear a mask inside the delivery room.

-- One support person is allowed to attend the birth and must also fill out a health declaration.
+- One support person is allowed to attend the birth.
 Alternatively, one birth assistant is allowed in place of a support person.

 - A birth assistant is allowed to act as a support person during childbirth only if they present a digital immunity certificate, fill out a health declaration and undergo a paid-for SARS-CoV-2 PCR test.
 The test costs €80.
 A PCR test is mandatory as the birth assistant is in direct contact with the woman giving birth and due to their duties also come into close contact with the hospital staff and other patients.